 No, your DTI doesn’t impact your credit score.
 The credit reporting companies don’t keep a record of your income, so there’s no way for them to incorporate income into the scores they produce.

-However, your credit score is heavily impacted by a similar but different calculation called the credit utilization ratio.
+However, your credit health is heavily impacted by a similar but different calculation called the credit utilization ratio.
 This measurement is calculated by totaling all revolving credit balances (the amount you’ve actually spent using your credit cards) and dividing it by your credit limits (the maximum amount lenders will let you spend using the cards).

 How to lower your DTI

 Having a healthy DTI (generally below 36 percent) is important if you want to qualify for a loan, especially a mortgage.
 A healthy DTI also means you have a monthly budget that’s better prepared to cover living expenses and emergencies.
-In theory, lowering your DTI is a fairly straightforward concept: you need to increase your income, or lower your debt (or both).
+In theory, lowering your DTI is a fairly straightforward concept: you need to increase your income or lower your debt (or both).

 Increase your income

 This option for improving your DTI is perhaps easier said than done.
 Increasing your income requires you to get a raise, get a new job or get a second job.
 If you find a way to increase your income, make sure it’s sustainable over the long term—are you really going to be able to work 70 hours a week for the next 30 years to afford that mortgage?
+Try to be realistic about your expectations for yourself.

 Reduce your debt